Montoya/address-book-snap-tutorial/README.md

 },
 ```

-This will enable the use of two functions: `setStorageItem` and `getStorageItem`.
-These are key-value storage functions similar to `Window.localStorage`.
-With these functions, you can save and retrieve data in your Snap.
+This will enable the use of the `snap_manageState` RPC method.
+With this method, you can save and retrieve data in your Snap.

 ### Storing Addresses